enzuru/fightcade-matchmaker/README.md

 - Elo rating
 - Rejections

-Rejections allow players to reject each other and not
+Rejections allow players to reject each other and not have the matchmaker try to match them again.

 For production, I would want to turn the "rejection" system into a Redis service where rejections expire after a set amount of time, possibly decided by the rejector.